paulscherrerinstitute/datahub/Readme.md

 # Sources

 Sources are services that provide data.

+There are 2 kinds of sources:
+- Streaming: can only retrive data in the future.
+- Retrieving: can only retrive data in the past (must wait when requesting future data).

+Despite the different natures of these two kinds, datahub has a common way for defining ranges.

 These are the currently supported data sources:

 - daqbuf - aka 'new retrieval' (default)
 - epics